xemonix0/Cherry-Doom/docs/nughud.md

 **Widgets support an X position value of -1 to disable the widget.**

-Aside from the shared variables, there is an additional boolean variable (value of 0 or 1), `nughud_face_bg`, that toggles the _Face_ background, whose position is linked to that of the _Face_ itself.
+Aside from the shared variables, there are some additional boolean variables (value of 0 or 1):

+- `nughud_face_bg`, to toggle the _Face_ background, whose position is linked to that of the _Face_ itself;
+- `nughud_percents`, to toggle drawing of percentage signs for the Health and Armor counts.

 **Widgets example:**